 – The hammer did not bend on the first blow – and more importantly, the purpose of the test was NOT to test the strength of the hammer.
 We can show you Maritz’s instructions in black and white.
 The bottle opener side bent, it was repaired and more tests were done.
 An additional hammer was purchased to continue investigating the type of marks a hammer would make.
 This hammer was NOT tagged as the implicated hammer.
 Fred’s hammer was Exhibit #2 and the additional hammer was Exhibit #23.

-– It is NOT an hours drive from Mutualpark to Stellenbosch and not a two hours return drive.
-Even Fred admitted that it takes about 40 minutes driveone way, and his timeline for the morning of the 16th confirms this.
-Who told you that it took 1 hour to drive one way?
+– It is not an hour’s drive from Mutualpark to Stellenbosch and not a two-hour return drive.
+Even Fred admitted that it takes about 40 minutes to drive one-way, and his timeline for the morning of the 16th confirms this.
+Who told you that it took one hour to drive one way?
 And why?